yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 == ASUS WL-500g Premium ==
 With Kamikaze 7.09 and target system Broadcom BCM947xx/953xx [2.4 kernel] the ASUS WL-500g Premium is fully supported and runs stable.

 With a 2.6 kernel, wireless support is problematic.
-The supplied Broadcom wireless miniPCI card requires the open source driver.
-That driver is not yet completely functional.
-It appears to work in STA mode.
-See [https://dev.openwrt.org/ticket/2677].
+The supplied Broadcom wireless miniPCI card requires the open source b43 driver.
+As of 2008 July 5, that driver is not yet completely functional.
+It appears to work in STA mode (client mode).

 If you replace the Broadcom wirelss miniPCI card with an Atheros card, you can run a 2.6 kernel, as long has it has [https://dev.openwrt.org/changeset/9285 SVN 9285].